“It’s almost like a fairy tale,” Brawner said.

 It was the kind of showing that has earned Brawner the nickname “T-Time” with the Harlem Globetrotters.
 However, on the Dominican women’s basketball team, her nickname was “Grandma.”
 She was 23 years old when she joined the Penguins.

-“A lot of the girls on the team were 18 and 19, so that’s old for them,” Brawner says.
+“A lot of the girls on the team were 18 and 19, so that’s old for them,” Brawner said.
 “But I wouldn’t trade it for the world.
 All my coaches and teammates were wonderful.”

 Chambers strongly encouraged Brawner to continue playing basketball after graduating from Dominican.
 The Penguins head coach inspired Brawner to keep her hoop dreams alive.

 While Brawner was contemplating choosing between a career in basketball as a collegiate coach or a career in business as a manager, she coached her younger sister, Tiffany Rivers, at Skyline High.
-Rivers was named Most Valuable Player in the Oakland Athletic League last season, but her big sister trumped her this summer.
+Rivers was named Most Valuable Player in the Oakland Athletic League that season, but her big sister trumped her that summer.
 Brawner’s agent at XTreme Heat Sports Management, based in Houston, was shopping her highlight video around to women’s professional basketball teams overseas.
 A tape also was sent to the Globetrotters.

 Brawner’s excitement piqued when she and the four other Globetrotter rookies this season attended their first workout with their new team in Long Island New York.
 She was at first intimidated by how high the veteran `Trotters could jump.

 “I have to play against them?
-You’re almost in awe,” Brawner says.
+You’re almost in awe,” Brawner said.
 “They immediately turned into brothers.
 I’ve never been in such a warm atmosphere and working environment … But they don’t take it easy on me because I’m a girl.”

 “I just remember thinking I had never seen anything like it in my life.
-I remember the players doing things with a basketball I never imagined were possible,” Brawner says.
+I remember the players doing things with a basketball I never imagined were possible,” Brawner said.
 “But never in a million years did I ever think that one day I would be playing with them.”